thibautrey/referal-tool/chrome-extension/README.md

 After building, load the `chrome-extension` folder as an unpacked extension in Chrome.
 You must run the build step any time you make changes or update the extension files.

+To inspect logs from the popup, open the popup and right-click inside it then choose **Inspect**.
+This launches the DevTools window where all `console.log` output from `popup.jsx` will appear.

 ## Development

 The popup interface is now built with React and Tailwind CSS using Vite.
 Run the following commands to build the extension assets: